 Many of us may have considered the animal welfare issues the poultry industry might be experiencing when choosing free-range or organic eggs at the supermarket.
-However, we may not have yet considered the environmental impacts of the intensive livestock farming needed for egg production to meet our demand for the tons of eggs we consume worldwide every year.
+However, we may not have considered the environmental sustainability of the intensive livestock farming needed for egg production to meet our demand for the tons of eggs we consume worldwide yearly.
 Here are some impacts of egg production on the environment:

-First, let's discuss the egg's industry environmental footprint.
+First, let's discuss the egg industry's environmental footprint.
 A group of scientists analyzed the environmental impact of intensive egg production and its adverse effects on the environment.
 These environmental implications include water and land toxicity, climate change, ozone depletion, human toxicity, land occupation, etc.

 Also, manure is a major source of greenhouse gas pollution in the poultry industry1.
 Manure waste produces methane, nitrous oxide, and ammonia.
 Ammonia, when exposed to the environment, causes water and land toxicity, whereby an intensive poultry farm located near the water does not adequately control its runoff.
 Ammonia decomposes when it is in the soil or oxidizes in the air, and the byproduct of the decomposition is nitrous oxide.